-This Keto Thanksgiving Turkey with Garlic and Herb Compound Butter will be the centerpiece of your holiday meal this year.
+This Keto Turkey with Garlic and Herb Compound Butter will be the centerpiece of your holiday meal this year.
 The compound butter adds so much flavor and ensures the turkey won't dry out.
 This dish is keto, low-carb, grain-free, and gluten-free!

 A Perfect Keto Thanksgiving Turkey Every Time